TradeControl/tradecontrol.github.io/tutorials/cash-book-web.md

 ## Finalised Accounts

 Once all these steps have been completed, you will have generated a legally compliant P&L with an associated Balance Sheet.
-Here is the Profit and Loss Account for the year:
+Here is the Profit and Loss Account for the year, where the codes identify the corresponding box in the government portal:

 ![profit and loss account]({{ site.url }}/images/web_profit_and_loss1.png)

-And here is the corresponding balance sheet:
+And here is the associated balance sheet:

 ![balance sheet]({{ site.url }}/images/web_balance_sheet3.png)

+Follow the tutorial on [filing your accounts with HMRC]({{ site.url }}/tutorials/accounts-filing) for a step-by-step guide on submitting your annual tax return.

 ### Error Checking